theKashey/used-styles/README.md

 - [critical](https://github.com/addyosmani/critical) - a super slow puppetter based solution.
 Able to extract critical style "above the fold".
 - [inline-critical](https://github.com/bezoerb/inline-critical) - slow jsdom based solution.
 Generates one big style block at the beginning of a file, and replaces all other `links` by async variants.
 However, it does not detect any critical or used styles in provided HTML - HTML is used only as a output target. 👎

+- [critters-webpack-plugun](https://github.com/GoogleChromeLabs/critters) - is the nearest analog of used-styles, build on almost same principles.

-`used-styles` is faster that libraries listed above, optimized for multiple runs, as well as
+`used-styles` is faster that libraries listed above, and optimized for multiple runs.

 # License
 MIT